Hex-4/tanuki/README.md

 - K.K. on Saturday nights
 - Localization

+## how to use

+tanuki has not been extensively tested! please create an issue if you run into anything ;)

+download from the [latest release](https://github.com/Hex-4/tanuki/releases/latest)! we've got a pretty wide range of options for windows, linux, and mac.

+this was developed on a wayland linux system so I cannot promise compatibility with other OSes.

 ## credits

 tanuki is a [Tauri](https://tauri.app/) app, with Bun, Svelte and Tailwind used for the frontend.
 Many things were borrowed from Nook, such as the CDN (for audio files) and the lists of games.